fniessink/toisto/docs/software.md

 }
 ```

-If the plural of a compound word is easily derived from the plural of the last root, built-in topic files may omit the plural of the compound word.
+If the plural of a compound word is easily derived from the plural of the last root, built-in concept files may omit the plural of the compound word.

 #### Antonyms